npm/policies/trademark.md

 mind:

-* We'd like to make it easy for anyone to use the npm name or logo for community-oriented efforts that help spread and improve npm.</br>
+* We'd like to make it easy for anyone to use the npm name or logo for community-oriented efforts that help spread and improve npm.
-* We'd like to make it clear how npm-related businesses and projects can (and cannot) use the npm name and logo.</br>
+* We'd like to make it clear how npm-related businesses and projects can (and cannot) use the npm name and logo.
-* We'd like to make it hard for anyone to use the npm name and logo to unfairly profit from, trick, or confuse people who are looking for official npm resources.</br>
+* We'd like to make it hard for anyone to use the npm name and logo to unfairly profit from, trick, or confuse people who are looking for official npm resources.

 ## Nominative use - No need to type ™ on twitter